Links on Android Authority may earn us a commission. Learn more.

 If you’re looking for your TV settings to personalize and adjust things like the picture quality, sound, app permissions, Bluetooth connections, etc, you need to head to the main settings menu.
 You’ll find the familiar gear icon for your Android TV’s settings on the top right corner of your home screen.
 Here, you can navigate to all the hardware settings and device preferences for your Android TV device.

-One thing to note about the Android TV interface is that it’ll be replaced by the new Google TV for Android interface in the future.
-Google launched the new UI with its latest Chromecast and has promised to upgrade smart TVs with the same soon.
+One thing to note about the Android TV interface is that it’s being replaced by the new Google TV for Android interface in more recent devices.
+Google launched the new UI in 2020.
 You can read more about Google TV for Android and the new Chromecast UI here.
-If you’ve got the Chromecast with Google TV, you can read setup instructions from Google here.

 If you don’t like the way your Android TV’s home screen is arranged, you can change the channels you see by default and rearrange the home screen apps.